What is fetal monitoring?

 of the fetal heart rate.
 This can only be done if your bag of waters (amniotic sac)

-is broken and your cervix is partially open (dilated).
-The provider puts a small,
+is broken and your cervix is partly open (dilated).
+The provider puts a small wire

-sticky pad called a fetal scalp electrode through the open cervix.
-It’s attached to
+called a fetal scalp electrode through your open cervix.
+It’s attached to your baby’s

-the baby’s scalp.
+scalp.
 The electrode is attached to a wire.
-The wire sends information
+The wire sends information about your

 What happens after fetal monitoring?